 - 3V3 / GND header pins

-The two tables below provide the Name and Function of I/O header pins on both sides of the board, see ESP32-PICO-KIT board layout.
-The pin numbering and header names are the same as in the schematic given in Related Documents.
+The two tables below provide the Name and Function of I/O headers on both sides of the board, see ESP32-PICO-KIT V4 board layout.
+The pin numbering and header names are the same as on a schematic in Related Documents.

 GPIO21, VSPIHD, EMAC_TX_EN